 Building on its vast network and placed-based approach, the EIT will step up its efforts in the implementation of the Regional Innovation Scheme (RIS).
 This scheme closes the "innovation divide" - the regional disparities in innovation capacity - by linking RIS-eligible countries to the wider pan-European innovation network and providing on-the-ground support to their innovation communities.
-The EIT will complement and create synergies with other EU programmes and instruments (such as the European Innovation Council) by reinforcing the planning and implementation activities of its KICs.
+The EIT will further complement and create synergies with other EU programmes and instruments (such as the European Innovation Council) by reinforcing the planning and implementation activities of its KICs.
 The EIT, as an integral part of Horizon Europe, will complement the programme by promoting innovation, education, and the scaling-up of new businesses across the European Union.

-To further increase its visibility, the EIT will focus its 2023 cross-KIC communications activities on raising external stakeholders' awareness of the EIT Community's activities and achievements by implementing its Communications Strategy of greater transparency and openness.
+To further increase its visibility, the EIT will focus its 2024 cross-KIC communications activities on raising external stakeholders' awareness of the EIT Community's activities and achievements by implementing its Communications Strategy of greater transparency and openness.

-The 2023 EIT Awards will be organised with more targeted communication opportunities.
+The 2024 EIT Awards will be organised to provide the EIT with opportunities for targeted and impactful communication.
 They will also showcase the EIT's success by increasing the visibility of stakeholder interactions and idea exchange within the EIT Community.